MD Anderson League City

 Aaron says his optimism was bolstered by MD Anderson’s team approach to patient care.

 He had a great rapport with his oncologist, Amy Hassan, M.D., and in addition greatly appreciated the fact that she presented every medical decision as a consensus.
 That is, Aaron liked that Hassan discussed his case with his other MD Anderson doctors to determine the best course of action.

 “That gives an extra order of magnitude to your comfort, too,” Aaron says.
 “This isn’t one person’s best judgment, this is a team of experts here that’s looked at just me.”

-Aaron completed almost all his treatment – including six rounds of chemotherapy and four weeks of radiation therapy -- at MD Anderson in the Bay Area.
+Aaron completed almost all his treatment – including six rounds of chemotherapy and four weeks of radiation therapy -- at MD Anderson in the Bay Area (which has since moved and is now MD Anderson League City).
 He says the convenience of being treated near his home and job helped him maintain a degree of normalcy that lessened the burden on himself and his family.